QuarkChain/goquarkchain/README.md

 ## Development Setup

 The following instructions are based on clean Ubuntu 18.04.
+For other operating systems, please refer to [this FAQ](#q-is-centos-supported).
 If you prefer to use Docker, you can [run a cluster inside Docker container](#run-a-cluster-inside-docker).

 ###  Setup Go Environment